About Jennifer Gittleman, Ph.D.

 I have been extensively trained in many therapeutic approaches, including Cognitive-Behavioral Therapy (CBT), Dialectical-Behavioral Therapy (DBT), Psychodynamic Psychotherapy, and Motivational Interviewing.
 Therefore, I will tailor your treatment to best meet your needs.
 If you are looking for a skills-based and problem-solving approach, we can work from a CBT lens.
 If you are more interested in exploring the root of your problems, as well as gaining insight into relational patterns, psychodynamic therapy may be best.
 I also tend to integrate modalities which can be very successful in helping to meet your unique needs.
 Many of my patients have found great relief from this approach.
 Together, we will explore your needs and utilize the therapeutic approaches that will best help you.
 Most importantly, my therapy style is safe, warm, and accepting.
 I work collaboratively and will regularly check-in with you to make sure you feel comfortable and are getting what you need.

 I have treated a wide range of psychological disorders with patients ranging from adolescents to older adults.
-Along with treating anxiety (e.g., trauma, phobias, panic attacks) and depression, I have specialties in the following: (1) sexual and gender identity concerns, including those transitioning; (2) romantic relationship difficulties; (3) workplace stress and career dissatisfaction; (4) insomnia and other medical issues (e.g., cancer, diabetes, addiction).
+Along with extensively treating anxiety (e.g., trauma, phobias, panic attacks) and depression, I have specialties in the following: (1) relationship difficulties; (2) obsessive-compulsive disorder; (3) medical issues, including insomnia, cancer, and addiction.
 I work with individuals, couples, and families.

 I graduated Cum Laude with a Bachelors of Arts in Psychology and a Minor in Health and Wellness from George Washington University.
 I then went on to earn my MA in Clinical Psychology and PhD in Clinical Psychology from Ferkauf Graduate School of Psychology, Albert Einstein College of Medicine (APA-accredited).
 I completed my clinical training at major institutions, including New York Presbyterian/Weill Cornell Medical College, Nassau University Medical Center, NYU Grossman School of Medicine, and Rutgers University Behavioral Health Care.
 Among these settings, I have provided culturally sensitive individual and group psychotherapy, as well as psychological assessments.
 Within my PhD program, I graduated with the Dr. Lee and Linda Rosenbaum Family Award for Excellence in Clinical Health Psychology, which is awarded to one student per graduating class.
 In addition, I won the bronze award as a top graduate student therapist for a nationwide competition hosted by Sentio Counseling Center.